CDCgov/phdi-google-cloud/docs/README.md

   1. Authenticate the gcloud CLI by running:

+      for Unix based systems

          ./quick-start.sh

+      for Windows based systems

+         quick-start.ps1

   1. Follow [these steps](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to set the secrets output by the previous step in your repository.
   1. Setup a storage bucket for Terraform state by running the GitHub Action at this URL: